flaxel/thesis_template/README.md

 * 04_finishing: summary and result of the thesis
 * 05_resources: all resources like images, ...

 At the end you must only change the variables in the [00_definitions/variables.tex](./00_definitions/variables.tex) file.
 In addition, there are configurations for the [actions in GitHub](https://docs.github.com/en/actions) and the [pipeline in GitLab](https://docs.gitlab.com/ee/ci/pipelines/).
+Please feel free to delete unnecessary files.

 ## Examples 😊